Ti7801/Ti7801/README.md

 ### Hi there 👋 Welcome to my GitHub!

-I'm **Tiago Daltro**, and it's a pleasure to have you here!
+I'm **Tiago**, and it's a pleasure to have you here!
 I'm passionate about technology and dedicated to learning and building impactful projects in software development.

 - 🎓 **Degree in Electrical Engineering**
 - 📚 Finalizing my studies in **Systems Analysis and Development**